-Defined Contribution Plan Explained
+Defined Contribution Plan Definition

 It is a retirement benefit plan where the employees make a contribution each month until retirement to fund their retirement plans.
 For individual accounts set up for this plan, employees contribute a fixed percentage of their monthly salary to fund this account.
 The employers may also contribute a matching portion to this account in order to offer an attractive retirement benefits package to their employees.

-A Little More on Defined Contribution Plans
+A Little More on What is a Defined Contribution Plan

 More than 75% of the companies in the U.S. contributes towards the pension account of the employees.
 Usually, the ratio of employee’s contribution and employer’s contribution is 2:1 up to a certain percentage.
 Some may pay even more depending on the terms of the benefit plan.